andvg3/andvg3/README.md

  **I am open to**:

-- any collaboration work,
+- Collaboration work,
-- machine learning projects(development or research),
+- Computer Vision projects (development or research),
-- research internships and
+- Research internships and
-- available to become a reviewer or PC member for Machine Learning/Data mining journals or conferences.
+- Available to become a reviewer for Machine Learning/Computer Vision journals or conferences.

 ## Skills: